 Perhaps this is what is so threatening to the powers that be.
 The wearing of uniforms is a demand made to enforce and maintain the social order, its hierarchy and the authority of the royalist regime.
 Those who benefit from this system see a threat to uniforms as another challenge to their power, where the keystone is the monarchy.

 Police accepted the lese majeste case and a warrant was issued for Aum under Article 112 of the Thai Criminal Code in mid-March 2014.

 Police say they have summoned Aum to hear the charge on 24 March after they “studied evidence” and “to proceed with the prosecution.”

 Aum reportedly “said she is willing to report to the police on 24 March, but she is still waiting for the police to choose a venue for the meeting.”
-She does not yet have a lawyer.

 She also faces “an exhaustive investigation conducted by Thammasat University administration” which is seeking to expel her for provocative actions that the conservative and royalist administration finds confronting and challenging.

 Following the May 2014 coup, Aum fled Thailand.
 In November 2014, she participated in an anti-coup protest in Paris.